 Only a few indigenous people live in this rough region all year round.
 Since 2004, Weleda has partnered with a company that locally produces cold-pressed rose hip oil in certified organic quality.
 Every year in spring, around 600 pickers gather in the isolated area to harvest approximately 2,500 tonnes of the ripe red fruits that grow abundantly on the rose bushes.
 The rosehips are first laid out to dry in the sun, before their seeds are separated from the surrounding fruit pulp and then gently cold pressed in Santiago de Chile.

 The pickers are specially trained so that the plants do not suffer any damage and the longevity of the wild crop is ensured.
-In addition to abiding by principles of sustainability and fair trade, it is important for Weleda that the pickers receive good wages, which is regularly checked by Chilean institutions.
+In addition to abiding by principles of sustainability and ethical sourcing, it is important for Weleda that the pickers receive good wages, which is regularly checked by Chilean institutions.

 Harmony is Their Strength

 Thanks to its high content of polyunsaturated fatty acids, Rosa Mosqueta rose hip oil is one of the most effective skincare oils in natural cosmetics.
 The wild rose maintains the delicate balance between flexibility and robustness, between need and adaptability.

 Temperature fluctuations hardly affect the rose’s wild beauty, thanks to balancing capabilities that similarly benefit the health of human skin.
 This precious oil supports skin regeneration, nurtures dry skin and makes it feel smooth and supple – fostering a sense of harmony that goes beyond skin deep to touch the soul.